pylipp/logzero-mp/README.md

 `logzero` claims to provide 'Robust and effective logging' featuring 'Multiple loggers can write to the same logfile (also across multiple Python files)'.

+The `loguru` package is being experimented with on a [separate branch](https://github.com/pylipp/logzero-mp/tree/loguru).
+It overcomes the shortcomings experienced here.

 ### Experiment

 The main script sets up two processes.
 The first process logs at a very high rate, the second at a more moderate rate.
 Both processes log to the same file; and log-file rotation is set up using a very small maximum logfile size.